cldr-steven-matison/Streams-Processing-Hands-on-Lab/module_1.md

 In the previous paragraph, we have taken an inbound stream of events and used SSB to detect transactions that look potentially fraudulent.
 However, we only have account_id, transaction_id and location attributes.
 Not really useful.
 We can enrich these transactions by joining the previous results with some metadata information like username, firstname,address,phone from the "customer" Apache Kudu table.
 We will write back the results in another Kudu table called "fraudulent_txn_kudu".

 Now, let's build the final Insert Query.
-Be sure to use auto complete to find your fraudulent_txn_kudu Table.
+Be sure to use auto complete to find your fraudulent_txn_kudu table.

 ``` javascript
 INSERT INTO fraudulent_txn_kudu